 Is it possible to think about popsicles without immediately being transported to the summers of your childhood?
 Whether it was the syrupy freeze-pops you managed to suck all the juice out of or the rocket-shaped red, white, and blue ice pops you grabbed from the neighborhood ice cream truck, you probably had your fair share of popsicles back in the day.
 And while there’s no shame in indulging in these treats as an adult, there’s plenty of fun involved in making your own at home.
 It’s easy to conjure up whatever flavor your heart desires (especially the yogurt variety, thanks to our handy guide), but this list is a great place to start.
 We’ve put together an array of fruity popsicles, along with DIY Fudgsicles, pudding pops, and a special boozy treat.
-So grab your popsicle molds and get ready to rejoice in the flavors of your childhood.
+So grab your popsicle molds (our review of the best molds is right here) and get ready to rejoice in the flavors of your childhood.

 A trio of fresh strawberries, strawberry jam, and freeze-dried strawberries join forces in this flavor-packed popsicle.
 The addition of the jam leads to a soft, lush texture that balances the brightness of the fresh strawberries while offering a sweeter fruit flavor.
 Though the freeze-dried powder is optional, it really works to intensify the strawberry taste.